-Benefits of Interventions (KQ1)
+Benefits of Interventions (Key Question 1)

-The evidence on the effect of interventions that are feasible in or referable from primary care settings on short-term outcomes for interventions to prevent child maltreatment, reports to CPS, ER visits, and hospitalizations suggests no benefit (Table 3).
+The evidence on the effect of interventions that are feasible in or referable from primary care settings on short-term outcomes for interventions to prevent child maltreatment, reports to CPS, ED visits, and hospitalizations suggests no benefit (Table 3).
 Long-term results of the same outcomes are not consistent.
 Results from the Nurse Family Partnership generally demonstrate benefit and the other trials do not.
-Other systematic reviews also found inconsistent evidence of benefits for trials other than the Nurse Family Partnership.75 At or beyond the 3-year followup, two trials reported fewer CPS reports.
-97, 98, 114 and one did not.
-89, 90 One 96 of two trials 96, 113 reporting on ER visits at or beyond the 4-year followup found lower rates of ED visits in the intervention arm.
+Other systematic reviews also found inconsistent evidence of benefits for trials other than the Nurse Family Partnership.78 At or beyond the 3-year followup, two trials reported fewer CPS reports,^{100, 101, 117} and one did not.^{93, 94} One99 of two trials^{99, 116} reporting on ED visits at or beyond the 4-year followup found lower rates of ED visits in the intervention arm.
 Other concerns with long-term outcomes include risks of contamination or unmeasured co-interventions.
 Additionally, interpretation of some outcomes can be challenging.
-Lower rates of all-cause ER visits or hospitalizations may represent markers of health care utilization rather than abuse or neglect.
-Long-term results, therefore, are not conclusive across the entire body of evidence.
+Lower rates of all-cause ED visits or hospitalization may represent changes in patterns of health care utilization as a result of the intervention rather than lower rates of abuse or neglect.
 Sensitivity analyses that include poor-quality studies did not change our conclusions (Appendix F2).
 The evidence was also inconclusive for other outcomes, based primarily on the limited number of trials reporting on each outcome and lack of statistically significant results.
 These include injuries, failure to thrive, failure to immunize, internalizing and externalizing behavior symptoms, school attendance, and other measures of abuse or neglect.
 The evidence also suggests no benefit for removal of the child from the home, child development, school performance, and prevention of death.